TIBBER999/speaker-noise-cancellation/README.md

 ![alt text](readme_images/Hierarchy.png)

-## Setup
+## Setup (not neccesary unless you want to remake the data)

 Run RecordPlay.py after cloning the repository.
 The file will convert the mp3 files from soundfiles to wav files in soundfiles_wav and play the wav files then record those sound files through your computer microphone.

 ## TODO